Andromeda - Integrated Calendar

 Efficiency “a faster way to get to the end point”

-Missing information can’t find info that should be present
+Missing information cannot find info that should be present

 Time consuming a heavy workload & repetitive tedious tasks